judsonlmoore/judsonlmoore.com/_posts/travel/destinations/jordan/2018-08-27-wadi-rum-jordan-destination-guide.markdown

 I booked a multi-day group tour from [Abraham Tours](https://abrahamtours.com/) in Israel, so I didn't have to organize anything on my own.
 To be honest, you could come here on your own that that would be just fine, but I found the service of a tour company and guide to be well worth the relatively low cost just so that I wouldn't have to worry about the border crossings or transportation and lodging logistics. **Abraham Tours did a great job and I recommend them** to you, but you can also do a Google search to see if you find something better.

-<blockquote>**Pro Tip:** Abraham Tours is owned by Abraham Hostels, which has locations in Tel-Aviv and Jerusalem.
+> **Pro Tip:** Abraham Tours is owned by Abraham Hostels, which has locations in Tel-Aviv and Jerusalem.
 If you book a room at the hostel, you get a 10% discount on any tour.
 In this case, a $20 room saved me $50 on the tour.
-So it was like getting $30 cash-back and a free room for a night!</blockquote>
+So it was like getting $30 cash-back and a free room for a night!

 The tour included stops in Jerash, Amman, Petra, and lastly (but most certainly not lastly), Wadi Rum.
 The tour group included 30 people from all walks of life, but **everyone was pretty much awesome**.
 By the time we arrived at Wadi Rum, we were all buddies for sure.